 Not much is written about the heroics of early war dogs.
 Even today’s modern canine soldier is practically invisible to all but those who work with them side by side in the trenches.
 But war dogs have a colorful and courageous history stretching all the way back to ancient Egypt.
 Dogs were deployed for service by ancient Britannia, France, Spain, Normandy, Russia and some Asian societies.
 But it was the Roman legions who are best known for utilizing the full force of their canine soldiers.

-Early Egyptians used a Molassian dog.
+Early Egyptians used a Molassian dog (ancient breed from 7,000 years ago).
 Romans were fond of the mastiff and a breed called the Talbot, an ancestor of today’s bloodhound.
 Attila the Hun used a giant Molosser dogs in his campaign.
 The Irish used Irish Wolfhounds to strip the enemy soldiers off their horses and kill them.
 In more recent times, the German Shepherd, Lab, Doberman Pincher and Bouvier de Flandres are chosen for their size, intelligence and strength.
 Modern armies also used mixed breed dogs.

 Often war dogs would be fitted with spiked collars to protect their necks from attacks by enemy war dogs.
 The Romans designed special armor for their legions of war dogs.
 Some of the armor was more advanced than even the human foot soldiers’ armor.
 Today’s war dogs don’t perform “hand-to-paw” combat like the war dogs of ancient times.
 So there is less need for body armor.